 The market is flooded with fitness bands, smart watches and other wearable devices capable of collecting, sending and processing data over mobile applications.
 Many of the leading service providers are now working to integrate wearable technology with their existing M2M offerings, targeting both the consumer and the enterprise.

 In fact, SNS Research expects M2M and wearable devices will help IoT service providers pocket as much as $231 Billion in service revenue by the end of 2020.
-In the meantime, if you’d like to help your company start enjoying the many benefits of pushing the technological envelope, give us a call.
-Our Emerging Technologies Kickstart may be just the boost your business has been looking for.
+In the meantime, if you’d like to help your company start enjoying the many benefits of pushing the technological envelope, our may be just the boost your business has been looking for.

 Senior Mobile Strategist & Digital Transformation Leader at Propelics